 Serious offenses can lead to an immediate license suspension.
 See the California DMV Driver Handbook for a list of all offenses that could lead to a license suspension.

 One of the most common reasons people get their license suspended is point accumulation on their driving record.
-From the moment you get your license your drive record begins.
-Anytime you commit a traffic-related offense points will be added to your record.
-The points stay on your record for a specified number of years and can add up.
-Accumulate too many points and you’ll get slapped with a suspension.
+From the moment you get your license your driving record begins.
+Anytime you commit a traffic-related offense points will be added on your record.
+The points stay on your record for a specified number of years and can accumulate.
+When you accumulate too many points you’ll get slapped with a suspension.

 If you get just 4 points in 12 months, you’ll receive a 6-month suspension.

 But errors on your driver record could also trigger an unwarranted suspension.
 Another common issue is points being added for a traffic ticket that was dropped in court or dismissed because you completed an approved California traffic school.
 It’s just one more reason to check your California driver record periodically.

 If the DMV or a court deems a person to be a negligent operator the license suspension will go into effect.
-All driving privileges will be withdrawn for a specified period and you won’t be able to legally operate any type of motor vehicle.
+All driving privileges will be withdrawn for a specified period, and you won’t be able to legally operate any type of motor vehicle.
 The severity and length of the suspension will depend on the reason it was issued.

 A suspension could be short-term, which is the case if you fail to appear in court for a traffic violation.
 Until you appear your license could be suspended as a way to motivate you to show up.
 The same applies for failure to pay child support payments.

 However, if you have a license suspension for point accumulation or serious traffic violation here’s what to expect: